Art therapy

 Art therapy at Nightingale Hospital

-Art therapy is available at Nightingale Hospital in London, in an individual or group setting as part of an outpatient, day patient or inpatient programme.
+Art therapy is available at Nightingale Hospital in London in an individual or group setting.
+It can also take place in an outpatient, day patient or inpatient programme.

 Related conditions